Russo-Ukrainian war (2022–present): Russian military buildup and demands

-There was Russian military build-up near Ukraine's borders in March and April 2021, and again in both Russia and Belarus from October 2021 onward.
+There was a Russian military build-up near Ukraine's borders in March and April 2021, and again in both Russia and Belarus from October 2021 onward.
 Russia said it was only holding military exercises.
 Members of its government, including Putin, repeatedly denied having plans to invade Ukraine, issuing denials up until the day before the invasion.

-While Russian troops massed on Ukraine's borders, Russia's proxy forces launched thousands of attacks on Ukrainian troops in the Donbas.
+Russia's proxy forces launched thousands of attacks on Ukrainian troops in the Donbas.
 Observers from the Organization for Security and Co-operation in Europe (OSCE) reported more than 90,000 ceasefire violations throughout 2021, most in Russian-controlled territory.

-In July 2021, Putin published "On the Historical Unity of Russians and Ukrainians", in which he called Ukraine "historically Russian lands" and claimed there is "no historical basis" for the "idea of Ukrainian people as a nation separate from the Russians".
-Putin was accused of promoting Russian imperialism, historical revisionism and disinformation.
+In July 2021, Putin published "On the Historical Unity of Russians and Ukrainians," in which he called Ukraine "historically Russian lands" and claimed there is "no historical basis" for the "idea of Ukrainian people as a nation separate from the Russians."
+Putin was accused of promoting Russian imperialism, historical revisionism, and disinformation.